elderstudios/infrastructure-tech-test/README.md

 We do not expect you to come with the entire environment following the AWS Well-Architected Framework - you can assume that things like IAM, monitoring, security scanning and so on are taken care of at an Organisation level.
 We also do not want you to spend too much time on this task - focus on implementing what is most important and document any improvements that you would make in the README file.

 Please ensure you include the following in your README.md:
-1.A covering note explaining the architectural choices you have made, along with a high-level architecture diagram 2.Any assumptions you’ve made and why
+1. A covering note explaining the architectural choices you have made, along with a high-level architecture diagram
+2. Any assumptions you’ve made and why
-3.Instructions on how to deploy your solution to a fresh AWS account 4.Are there any other considerations/future enhancements you would make given more time?
+3. Instructions on how to deploy your solution to a fresh AWS account
+4. Are there any other considerations/future enhancements you would make given more time?

 Please, treat this project like you’re working as part of a team, and make your git etiquette reflect this.
 Email us the solution as an attachment or include a link to the git bundled repository showing your commit history with all your commits on the master branch: